Congratulations! If you’re reading this article then you’ve likely made the decision to start an LLC in Missouri.

 In short, to make filing taxes easier and protect your personal assets, open a bank account that’s dedicated to your LLC in Missouri.

-To open a bank account for your Missouri LLC, you’ll need what’s known as a “bank kit”.
+To open a bank account for your Missouri LLC, you’ll need what’s known as a “bank kit.”
 A bank kit contains things such as a copy of your Articles of Organization, Operating Agreement, Certificate of Good Standing, and your EIN as well as your company’s initial resolution.
-In short, you’ll need to collate all of the formation documents that you’ve been obtaining and filing so far.
+In short, you’ll need to collate the formation documents that you’ve been obtaining and filing so far.

 You’ve already taken a major step towards business independence when you made the decision to form an LLC in Missouri, so congratulations!